Jane Munch: Psychiatrist for Heroes

 “Sounds chill,” said Captain Cold, re-positioning his goggles over his face, steaming frost creeping up his arm.

-As far as Steve could gather, there were seven people dead, one of which being his supervisor, Keegan, a hefty man of middle age who now lied sprawled out on the floor, adding to the stench of rotting flesh.
-His face was decomposed beyond recognition.
+As far as Steve could gather, there were seven people dead, one of which being his supervisor, Keegan, a hefty man of middle age who now lied sprawled out on the production floor, contributing his part to the pungent stench of rotting flesh permeating the immediate area.
+His face was gray, parched, and decomposed beyond recognition.

-Steve had heard about the fleshy crab-leg fingers of Dr. Forkian.
-How with just one poke of his poisonous fingernail he could drain an organism entirely of its life force.
-And Steve just got to see it first hand, so to speak.
+As a boy, Steve had heard stories from his uncle about the fleshy crab-leg fingers of Dr. Forkian; how with just one poke of his poisonous fingernail, he could drain an organism entirely of its life force in mere seconds, leaving them a hallow shell of decay and bone.
+Tonight, Steve got to see it first hand, so to speak.

-“Don’t cry, my sweet,” he encouraged in his thin, wily manner.
+“Don’t cry, my sweet,” Dr. Forkian encouraged in his thin, wily manner.
 “I do not plan to kill you…yet.”

 The lab technician dropped her head and sobbed louder.

-Steve cringed at the size of Dr. Forkian’s veiny, bulbous dome.
-The evil doctor’s whole body under that vinyl lab coat was crooked, misshapen, and offensive to the eye.
+Steve cringed at the size of Dr. Forkian’s veiny, bulbous dome that seemed to bobble over his disproportionately narrow shoulders.
+Under a vinyl lab coat, the evil doctor’s body was crooked, misshapen, and offensive to the eye.
 And yet he laughed with such jest, and moved with such certainty, it was as if he had no knowledge of his hideous deformities.

 “The day has finally come where I have subdued my dark-skinned nemesis, Mr. Invincible.
-I should say by the looks of things his name should be Mr. Invisible, don’t you agree?”
+I should say by his cowardly absence tonight that his name should be Mr. Invisible, don’t you agree?”

 The young woman continued to sob.

-Steve wanted to leap out from behind the twin towers of boxes and tackle the cretin to the floor, pop him a good one between the eyes, but he knew he was no match for even one of the villain’s death-delivering fingers.
+Steve wanted to leap out from behind the twin towers of boxes and tackle the oddly-shaped cretin to the floor, pin him, and pop him a good one between the eyes, but he knew he was no match for even one of the villain’s long, death-delivering fingers.

-But then, as if the Lord had answered his prayers, the window panel running along the west wall smashed and shattered into a million tiny shards as Mr. Invincible’s burst inside.
-His tree trunk calves thundered down, cracking the tiles beneath his feet and shaking the entire foundation of the high rise.
-First, he looked at Dr. Forkian.
-Then he looked at the piled-up boxes of Zentrix.
+At that moment, as if the Lord had heard and answered Steve Larsen’s prayers, the window panel running along the west wall smashed open and shattered into a million tiny shards.
+A blur of red and yellow spandex dropped into the production room like a falling comet.
+Mr. Invincible’s tree trunk calves thundered down, cracking the tiles beneath his feet and shaking the entire foundation of the thirty-floor high rise.
+Initially, the ebony hero’s gaze was narrowly fixed on Dr. Forkian, but his focus soon faltered and his gaze slipped behind the evil doctor to the piled-up boxes of Zentrix.

-A sight that would usually have Mr. Invincible springing into action now had him analyzing his predestined failure, second-guessing everything.
-Steve had never seen the hero so conflicted.
+A sight that would usually have Mr. Invincible springing into action, now had the hero looking almost as frightened as the hostage.
+Steve had never before seen the hero so pitiable and browbeaten.

 Dr. Forkian salivated at his arch enemy’s internal struggle.
 “Did you really come to face me alone?”

-Suddenly, a fierce wind blew quickly past Steve, almost bringing down the twin towers of Zentrix boxes.
+Suddenly, a strong gust of wind swept forcefully past Steve, almost bringing down the twin towers of Zentrix boxes he was using as cover.
 Then, magically, another hero in white spandex appeared beside Mr. Invincible where no one had been just a second before.
 Steve recognized him as Quick Boy.
-He didn’t know much about the hero, mainly just that he was a premature ejaculator.
+He didn’t know much about the orange-haired superhero, mainly just that he was a premature ejaculator.

 “Gross…” said Quick Boy.